adamlglover/Scorpion/LINEUP.md

 This file contails the full lineup of the the entire computer system 'Scorpion Virtural Machine'

 Note: All parts of computer and or components are a combination of fictonal and real concepts.
-Information, namea, etc. are all made up by the developer of the system and do not truly exist only for the sole purpose to be used as a reference point.
+Information, names, etc. are all made up by the developer of the system and do not truly exist only for the sole purpose to be used as a reference point.
-Each virturalized hardware part of the machine is quntified into the groups below
+Each virturalized hardware part of the machine is quantified into the groups below

 ##### Systems